doableware/djongo/docs/docs/support/support.md

 ---
-title: Djongo Webserver
+title: DjongoCS
 permalink: /support/
 layout: splash
-tagline: "Create and Deploy Web APIs"
+tagline: "Create and Deploy a Backend Server"
 description: "If you are a company that uses Djongo in your products, consider enrolling in a subscription plan.
 You get long term support."
 excerpt: "If you are a company that uses Djongo in your products, consider enrolling in a subscription plan.
 You get long term support."